lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 The drop down menu for :guilabel:`icon size` lets you choose a different size of desktop icons you can choose a size that looks good on your screen.

 The box labeled :guilabel:`select font` lets you choose which font and size information from a dialog box.
 On the left is a box for which font to select on on the bottom or type the name on top.
 The middle lets you choose the font style of the font on your desktop.
 On the far right is a choice for the size of your font which you can select from the menu.
 The box  :guilabel:`select text color` brings up a widget to pick color of either the text color or the shadow color of the icons.
+The field :guilabel:`Select shadow color` changes the shadow on the shadow around the icon.

 Screenshot